-Home insurance compensates you if something unexpected happen, like a theft, fire or flood, so that you can replace your belongings or repair your home.
+Home insurance compensates you if something unexpected happens, like a theft, fire or flood, so that you can replace your belongings or repair your home.

 Whether you insure the contents of your home is up to you.
 But again, think about how you’d pay to replace your belongings if you had to - their total cost can be more than you realise.

-Buildings insurance covers the structure of your new home, including the walls, roof and floors, against any unexpected damage that might need to be repaired.
+Buildings insurance covers the structure of your new home, including the walls, roof and floors, against any unexpected damage.

 Your permanent fixtures and fittings will also be insured - for example, doors and windows, fitted kitchens and bathroom suites.